adrienchaton/neural_granular_synthesis/index.md

 ## SOUND EXAMPLES FROM THE TRAINED MODELS

-*All sound examples are raw outputs of the models, without any kind of audio effect/processing added.*
+*All sound examples are raw outputs of the models (besides inputs for the reconstructions and resynthesis), without any kind of audio effect/processing added.*

 ### RECONSTRUCTIONS